Aaron Judge: 2022: AL home run record, MVP

-Judge won the 2022 American League MVP Award, earning 28 of 30 first-place votes.
-He was also named to the 2022 All-MLB Team.
+Judge won the AL MVP Award, earning 28 of 30 first-place votes.
+He was also named to the All-MLB Team.
 Judge's 2022 campaign is considered one of the best offensive seasons in major league history.
-On December 30, 2022, he was voted The Associated Press (AP) "Male Athlete of the Year" by a panel of 40 sports writers and editors from news outlets throughout the United States.
+On December 30, he was voted the Associated Press (AP) "Male Athlete of the Year" by a panel of 40 sports writers and editors from news outlets throughout the United States.
 Judge just edged out Los Angeles Angels two-way star and 2021's winner Shohei Ohtani in voting.
 Judge was also selected as the Time Magazine Athlete of the Year.

 The Yankees qualified for the postseason, facing the Cleveland Guardians in the ALDS, where Judge slashed .200/.238/.500 with two home runs, as the Yankees defeated the Guardians in five games.
 In the ALCS, Judge hit just .063/.118/.063 with one hit and a walk as the Yankees were swept in four games by the Houston Astros, who would go on to win the World Series.

 After the 2022 season, Judge became a free agent.
 The Yankees extended the qualifying offer of a one-year contract worth $19.65 million to Judge, but he declined.
-During free agency, Judge was pursued by the San Diego Padres and San Francisco Giants as well as the Yankees.
+During free agency, he was pursued by the San Diego Padres and San Francisco Giants as well as the Yankees.
 By early December 2022, the Padres offered Judge over $400 million, according to Judge's agent.
 The Yankees were only offering $320 million over eight years.
 A new deal with the Yankees was created in a phone call between Judge and Yankees owner Hal Steinbrenner, when Steinbrenner offered to add a ninth year and an additional $40 million.
 That became the foundation of an agreement that the Yankees, and Judge signed on December 20, 2022, with the nine-year, $360 million deal breaking the record for the largest free agent deal in MLB history.
 In a press conference on the following day, Steinbrenner named Judge the 16th captain of the Yankees and the first since Derek Jeter had retired eight years earlier.